-“Let them kill, skin, and sell until the buffalo is exterminated, as it is the only way to bring lasting peace and allow civilization to advance.”
+“Let them kill, skin, and sell until the buffalo is exterminated, as it is the only way to bring lasting peace and allow civilization to advance.” – General Philip Sheridan

 Before white settlers began to push into the vast west in any great numbers, an estimated 50-60 million buffalo freely roamed upon the Great Plains.
 American Indians hunted them for food and other necessities, and a harmonious ebb and flow between man and beast prevailed.

 At about the same time, the iron horse also began to blaze a trail into the west, and these construction men also had to be fed.
-Adding to the need for food, people back east were demanding buffalo robes that they used as coats and lap robes when riding in sleighs and carriages.
+Adding to the need for food, people back east were demanding buffalo robes used as coats and lap robes when riding in sleighs and carriages.
 These events put many a man to work as buffalo hunters.

-Leavenworth, Kansas, became a trading center for the buffalo hides and tanneries found even more uses for the material, such as making drive belts for industrial machines and grinding buffalo bones into fertilizer.
+Leavenworth, Kansas, became a trading center for the buffalo hides, and tanneries found even more, uses for the material, such as making drive belts for industrial machines and grinding buffalo bones into fertilizer.
 In some places, buffalo tongues became a delicacy in fine restaurants.
 Soon, the demand for buffalo had increased to such a degree that year-round work was available for buffalo hunters.

-The Indians watched in dismay as buffalo hunting took on an almost a carnival atmosphere when railroads began to advertise “hunting by rail.”
+The Indians watched in dismay as buffalo hunting took on an almost carnival atmosphere when railroads began to advertise “hunting by rail.”
 This occurred when trains sometimes encountered large herds of buffalo crossing the tracks.
-Seeing a way to capitalize on the problem, the advertising flooded the newspapers and in no time, sporting men with rifles were shooting buffalo by the hundreds just for fun.
+Seeing a way to capitalize on the problem, the advertising flooded the newspapers, and in no time, sporting men with rifles were shooting buffalo by the hundreds just for fun.
 Those animals shot from the train were simply left where they died.

-By 1884 the great era of the buffalo ended and nothing remained of the massive buffalo herds but piles of bones.
-At that time there were only some 1,200-2,000 surviving buffalo left in the United States.
+By 1884 the great era of the buffalo ended, and nothing remained of the massive buffalo herds but piles of bones.
+At that time, there were only some 1,200-2,000 surviving buffalo left in the United States.

 ”Two years ago, I came upon this road following the buffalo, that my wives and children might have their cheeks plump and their bodies warm.
-But the soldiers fired on us, and since that time there has been a noise like that of a thunderstorm, and we have not known which way to go.”
+But the soldiers fired on us, and since that time, there has been a noise like that of a thunderstorm, and we have not known which way to go.”

 — Comanche Chief Ten Bears